Overview

 - Meals Included: breakfast (Market Food Experience), lunch, and chocolate tasting

-- Culture & History Experiences Included: guided visit to Monte Alban Archeological Zone
+- Activities Included: guided visit to Monte Alban Archeological Zone

 - Food Included: pre-Hispanic cooking class with local beer and mezcal